JanPeter/TypeScriptSQLite/README.md

 ### Constructor

+You need to provide either the filePath parameter in the constructor or you can use the databasePath key in your package.json like that:

+    {
+      "name": "yourpackagename",
+      "databasePath": "yourdatabasefile.db"
+      ...
+    }

+Without one of this options, the package will not be able to create your database.
+If you didn't provide one of this, your callback will get an Error with the message `no databasePath provided`.

 **constructor(createCmd: string, map: (row: any) => T, callback?: (error: Error) => void, filePath?: string)**

 * `createCommand` string, the create table command (I highly recommend to use CREATE TABLE IF NOT EXISTS...)